Abdurrahheem/Camera-Trajectory-Estimation/README.md

 # Camera-Trajectory-Estimation
 Estimating trajectory using RGB-D images

-Ditailed descripiton of the Camera-Trajectory-Estimation can be foud throught this link and the dataset is "captured.rar" file
+Ditailed descripiton of the Camera-Trajectory-Estimation can be foud throught this link: https://medium.com/@shtanchaev1994/camera-trajectory-estimation-7e566494e7d9 and the dataset is "captured.rar" file